jennie6151/cookbook/README.md

 <a name="testing"></a>
 ## Testing

+* Used "TypeError:" as a debugger to catch when one of the operands or arguments passed to a function was incompatible with the type expected.
 * HTML code checked via a [HTML code validator](https://validator.w3.org/)
 * CSS code checked via a [CSS code validator](https://jigsaw.w3.org/css-validator/)
 * Asked colleagues, friends and family to check this site and access from their own devices; any small changes were made and committed.